Primo84/FotoGallery/README.md

-FotoGallery is a component to create a images view scroller.
+FotoGallery is a component, to create a images view scroller.

 It's created from JavaScript and JQuery code.

-To use must join JQuery libs first, and FotoGalerry.js and FotoGallery.css files.
+To use, must join JQuery libs first, and FotoGalerry.js and FotoGallery.css files.

-Below is example how join mantadory files and libs to use a FotoGallery component.
+Below is example how join mantadory files, and libs to use a FotoGallery component.

         ***Join JQuery and FotoGallery libs example***